Finance Accountant - Music

-Corporate Restructuring - Associate
+Corporate Restructuring - Director

-A Corporate Restructuring Associate is sought by a niche London-based Corporate Restructuring boutique.
-They work with some of Europe's highest profile and most complex restructuring situations and have restructured c. £160bn of debt in the last 12 years in more than a dozen countries across the UK, US & Europe involving around 140 individual mandates.
+Two Senior Associates are sought by an expanding niche London-based Corporate Restructuring boutique.
+They work with some of Europe's highest profile and most complex restructuring situations and have restructured c. £160bn of debt in the last 12 years in more than a dozen countries across the globe involving around 140 individual mandates.
 They are particularly well networked, are leaders in their market and have a track record that makes them a 'first call' for distressed businesses.
 Please note that this company do not perform any insolvency, liquidation, CVA or similar work, they are purely specialists in restructuring and turnarounds.
-The role of Corporate Restructuring Associate will see the successful candidate working in various small teams across the following scenarios: ·Provide support to companies in distress (e.g. preparing short term cash flows). ·Project management of restructuring activities / crisis & interim management. ·Negotiate financial restructuring situations with alternative funding sources. ·Create financial models & scenario analysis to aid new business development. ·Negotiate with customers & suppliers and working capital management. ·Sale of non-core business units / distressed business (Corporate Finance).
-The ideal candidate for the role of Corporate Restructuring Associate will be either a qualified ACA or CFA with excellent academics and the gravitas to offer real business leadership to clients.
-Candidates must possess restructuring, transaction services, corporate finance or similar experience and will be able to deliver outstanding results whilst occasionally working under real pressure.
-Fluency in any of Spanish, French or German would also be beneficial.
-Candidates will also be calm & considered when faced with challenges and be both confident and articulate.
-A full career path and an exceptional reward structure await successful candidates.
+The roles of Senior Associate - Corporate Restructuring are being recruited as a result of an upturn in the restructuring market; the successful applicants will work in small teams across these scenarios: ·Prepare short-term cash flow forecasts and assist in debtor-side restructurings. ·Project management of restructuring activities including crisis & interim management. ·Financial modelling and valuation of companies under going concern / break-up scenarios. ·Negotiations with customers & suppliers and working capital management. ·Sale of non-core business units / distressed business (Corporate Finance). ·Create financial models & scenario analysis to aid new business development. ·Identify potential future opportunities and provide support to Partners in securing the business.
+Candidates for the Senior Associate roles in this Corporate Restructuring boutique must be qualified ACA / CA or CFA and must possess significant M&A, corporate finance, transaction services or restructuring experience.
+Candidates will have experience in producing (short-term) cash-flow forecasts and will be confident self-starters who are articulate as well as calm & considered when faced with challenges.
+Able to thrive under pressure, applicants will enjoy working at pace and will be able to understand how to operate successfully in a boutique environment.
+A willingness to undertake some travel is expected.
+A full career path and a truly exceptional reward structure await all joiners.